spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-intro.md

 **What the tutorial covers**<br/>
 >**This tutorial uses the Example Project from the GDK’s [setup guide]({{urlRoot}}/content/get-started/example-project/exampleproject-intro)**.

 In this tutorial you’ll implement cross-server remote procedure calls (RPCs) for simple first-person shooter functionality in the Example Project.
 The end result will be a multiplayer, cloud-hosted Unreal game running across multiple [server-workers]({{urlRoot}}/content/glossary#worker) that players can seamlessly move between and shoot across.
-It will look something like this:
+It demonstrates multiserver [zoning]({{urlRoot}}/content/glossary#worker) and looks something like this:

 ![]({{assetRoot}}assets/tutorial/cross-server-shooting.gif)